Geraldo Perdomo Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.44).
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.40).

-- The Pirates allow the sixth-fewest home runs in baseball (91 total, one per game).
+- Pirates pitchers combine to allow 92 home runs (one per game), the seventh-fewest in the league.

-- The Pirates are sending Keller (9-4) to the mound to make his 19th start of the season as he aims for his 10th victory.
-He is 9-4 with a 3.52 ERA and 125 strikeouts in 110 2/3 innings pitched.
+- Mlodzinski will start for the Pirates, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.